RajavamshiA/RajavamshiA/readme.md

 ## 💡 About Me

-I'm a passionate **DevOps & Site Reliability Engineer (SRE)** with over **5+ years of experience** in building scalable, secure, and highly available cloud platforms.
-I specialize in automating infrastructure, enabling CI/CD at scale, and ensuring reliability across AWS, Azure, and private cloud environments like GAIA.
+I'm a passionate **DevOps & Cloud Engineer** with **3.5 years of experience** working with AWS cloud, Kubernetes (EKS), Terraform, and
+Docker, delivering resilient CI/CD and secure microservices platforms, achieving measurable gains in cost efficiency, security hardening, and performance through automation and infrastructure-as-code (IaC).

 ---